Garden Longer: How to Extend the Growing Season

 Energize Your Growing Season

 Do have any additional tips or tricks to extending your growing season?
 Let’s hear them!
 Visit Safer® on Facebook and share your ideas!
-You can get more ideas for protecting your plants by subscribing to the Safer® Brand E-Newsletter, which also includes coupon codes and sales announcements.
+You can get more ideas for protecting your plants by subscribing to the Safer® Brand E-Newsletter, which offers you helpful articles and other announcements about gardening with Safer® Brand.